-We also invite you to tune into “Putting the Sec in DevSecOps,” a joint webinar from JFrog and NeuraLegion, on February 24 at 8 AM PST.
-NeuraLegion CTO Bar Hofesh and JFrog Developer Advocate Sven Ruppert will do a deep dive into AppSec testing automation, and into our companies’ combined solution.
+We also invite you to watch “Putting the Sec in DevSecOps,” a recent joint webinar from JFrog and NeuraLegion.
+NeuraLegion CTO Bar Hofesh and JFrog Developer Advocate Sven Ruppert do a deep dive into AppSec testing automation, and into our companies’ combined solution.

 Automated Security Testing as Part of Your JFrog Pipelines with NeuraLegion